silx-kit/silx/doc/source/modules/gui/plot/getting_started.rst

 - inferno
 - plasma

+Yet, any colormap name from `matplotlib <http://matplotlib.org/>`_ (see `Choosing Colormaps <http://matplotlib.org/users/colormaps.html>`_) should work.

-It is possible to change the default colormap of :meth:`.PlotWidget.addImage` for the plot widget with :meth:`.PlotWidget.setDefaultColormap` (and to get it with :meth:`.PlotWidget.getDefaultColormap`):
+It is possible to change the default colormap of the plot widget with :meth:`.PlotWidget.setDefaultColormap` (and to get it with :meth:`.PlotWidget.getDefaultColormap`):

 .. code-block:: python

+   from silx.gui.plot.Colormap import Colormap

    colormap = Colormap(name='viridis',
                        normalization='linear',
                        vmin=0.0,
-                       vmax=1.0)
+                       vmax=10000.0)
    plot.setDefaultColormap(colormap)

    data = numpy.arange(512 * 512.).reshape(512, -1)